 Only seven or eight people are allowed on the bridge at a time, so be mindful of that when you visit.
 The bridge itself is a fantastic spot to view the stunning and lush river valley around you.

-Take a few moments to take in the view and get some great shots of the hills and mountains, as well as the boats down below.
+Take a few moments to take in the scenic beauty and get some great shots of the lush green surrounding hills and mountains, as well as the boats down below.
 The landscape reminded me strongly of the time I spent in Bosnia.
 From there, continue along the path on the other side of the bridge.
 There are still a lot more things to see and do in Dawki!

 Carefully make your way down the rocky path.
-There’s another bridge up ahead.
+There’s another living root bridges up ahead.
 This one is made of bamboo and is situated just inches above the surface of the river.
 When I visited, I could see locals bathing and swimming in the water.
 It’s frigid, as it comes from the mountains, but swimming in it seems like a great way to beat the heat.

 Too bad I forgot to bring my bathing suit!
 When you go to Shnongpdeng, don’t forget to bring yours along!